 - S Corp.
 The profits and losses here can be filtered through the owner’s personal returns.

 - Limited Liability Company.
-There’s big bonuses here.
+There are big bonuses here.
 Less paperwork and no owner personal liability for profits and losses.

 6. Create a Business Bank Account